 - Completing your services hours for school or another requirement?
 We're happy to sign your school certification letter or provide other proof of service once you've completed your time volunteering.
-Contact the Teen Librarian—Felicia Gminski—by calling the Youth Services Department (she is typically in the department on Tuesday and Thursday evenings, as well as all day on Friday and alternating Saturdays), emailing her at email@example.com (available for response any time), or by dropping off the paperwork you need signed to Felicia or another librarian in the Youth Services Department.
+Contact the Teen Librarian—Felicia Gminski—by calling the Youth Services Department, emailing her at firstname.lastname@example.org (available for response any time), or by dropping off the paperwork you need signed to Felicia or another librarian in the Youth Services Department.

 - Do you have any questions that we didn’t address?
 Please feel free to email email@example.com to chat!

 - Drop-In Volunteer Event (D.I.V.E.) – Reoccurs regularly on a monthly basis